Common (dolfinx::common)

 Parameters:

-• map[in] The index map that describes the parallel layout of data.
+• map[in] Index map that describes the parallel layout of data.

 template<typename T>

-Start a non-blocking send of owned data to ranks that ghost the data.
+Start a non-blocking send of owned data to ranks that ghost the data using MPI neighbourhood collective communication (recommended).

 Parameters:

-• send_buffer[in] Local data associated with each owned local index to be sent to process where the data is ghosted.
-It must not be changed until after a call to Scatterer::scatter_fwd_end.
-The order of data in the buffer is given by Scatterer::local_indices.
+• send_buffer[in] Packed local data associated with each owned local index to be sent to processes where the data is ghosted.
+See Scatterer::local_indices for the order of the buffer and how to pack.

 Parameters: